theFairdon/BLRS/README.md

 License

-ARareAi is licensed under the MIT License.
+Findora is licensed under the MIT License.
 See the LICENSE file for more information.

 Credits

-ARareAi was created by Philipp Amana, the pioneer behind this innovative restaurant business location recommendation system.
+Findora was developed, refined and introduced by Philipp Amana, the pioneer behind this innovative restaurant business location recommendation system.
 Special thanks to the contributors who helped build and improve the system.

 Contact Information

-For questions, issues, or feedback, please contact Philipp Amana at [phil@arareai.com] or open an issue on the repository.
+For questions, issues, or feedback, please contact Philipp Amana at [fedorph@findora.tech] or open an issue on the repository.

 Owner's Guide

-As the owner and pioneer of ARareAi, here are some simple guidelines to manage and improve the project:
+As the owner and pioneer of Findora, here are some simple guidelines to manage and improve the project:

 1. Keep Documentation Clear and Updated: Ensure that the README.md and other documentation are always up to date with the latest features and installation instructions.